Lewis and Clark's Columbia River

 Click image to enlarge

-Sandy River recreation.
+Sandy River "recreation", as seen from the Sandy River Delta.
 Image taken June 28, 2009.

 Image, 2009, Sandy River, Oregon, click to enlarge